Lotte Hawley – Artist / Illustrator / Photographer

 Two distinctive styles personify her work; one a detailed, pencil rendered illustrative style, and the other, a contemporary pop art line work style.
 Lotte enjoys the ability to work both small and large scale, creating intricate detailed drawings and illustrations, to large expressive mural work.

 Lotte signs all her original works, with a beautifully designed signature seal logo of her preferred nickname – ’Lots.’
 She continues to produce original prints and illustrations purely for the love of creating.

 Right now, set up in a studio space in the Wairarapa, Lotte is committing to the development and explorative process by returning to the sketchbook, and other ways of mark making gained from her fine art training.
 The past two years Lotte has also been honing her skills with the camera, and she now is refining her focus purely on storytelling both digitally and analogue.

-Lotte is returning to a gestural and personal style in her personal projects; stepping away from the conventional by reclaiming the freedom of simply drawing from the imagination and creating ideas in the sketchbook.
-These fresh ideas are forming the body of new work.
-Since entering the film industry, Lotte has found her illustration and storyboarding skills have naturally found herself telling stories with a pencil.
-She is excited to be adding these skills to her portfolio.
+By returning to a gestural and personal style in her projects; stepping away from the conventional and reclaiming the freedom of simply drawing from the imagination and creating ideas in the sketchbook, Lotte is forming fresh ideas and slowly developing a new body of new work.
+With a mix of illustration, storyboarding, oil painting, digital design work and photography, Lotte naturally finds herself becoming a storyteller.

 “My drawings and illustrations are an exploration of the imagination, nostalgia and feelings of childhood.
 They step back in time to a place of simplicity, make believe, and a self-reliant state of play.
 These ideas recall a moment in our lives in which anything is possible.
 A memory, or a favourite past time, is then expanded into an almost surreal, fantastical dimension.
 We run away to explore… knowing that we must be home before dark.”